-In the summer, sandstorms are a regular occurrence, though precipitation is rare at only 6 inches average per year!
+In the summer, sandstorms are a regular occurrence, though precipitation is rare at only 6 inches on average per year!

-The riverfront area is near to the palace.
+The riverfront area is near the palace.
 It was an important area for entertainment but as security issues increased during war times and more buildings became occupied by Government employees, the tone of the area changed.

 Iraq’s university is found adjacent to the river in Baghdad.
 It was established in 1957.

 1992 saw the opening of the Baghdad Stock Exchange!

-Double decker ‘Red Buses’ are seen in the city, having been introduced by the British in 2003!
+Double-decker ‘Red Buses’ are seen in the city, having been introduced by the British in 2003!

 1956 was the year Baghdad Television made its first broadcast!

 A motorcyclist in Baghdad set a record in 2019, which is listed in the Guinness Book of Records.
-He rode the motorcycle at a speed of 88 kilometres per hour (54.7 miles per hour) for 25.97 miles.
+He rode the motorcycle at a speed of 88 kilometers per hour (54.7 miles per hour) for 25.97 miles.
 He was standing on the seat for the whole of the journey!

 Historians believe that over 1,000 years ago, Baghdad set a record for a city having a population of one million people!